yooseongsil/clean-code-javascript-ko/README-en.md

 ### Use method chaining
-Against the advice of Clean Code, this is one place where we will have to differ.
-It has been argued that method chaining is unclean and violates the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter).
-Maybe it's true, but this pattern is very useful in JavaScript and you see it in many libraries such as jQuery and Lodash.
+This pattern is very useful in JavaScript and you see it in many libraries such as jQuery and Lodash.
 It allows your code to be expressive, and less verbose.
 For that reason, I say, use method chaining and take a look at how clean your code will be.
 In your class functions, simply return `this` at the end of every function, and you can chain further class methods onto it.

 **Bad:**
 ```javascript